maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 # Randomized Search

-Randomized search follows the same goal.
+The randomized search follows the same goal.
 However, we won't test sequentially all the combinations.
 Instead, we try **random combinations** among the range of values specified for the hyper-parameters.
 We initially specify the number of random configurations we want to test in the parameter space.

 ![image](https://maelfabien.github.io/assets/images/expl4_4.png)